ulisesmac/xtatus-quo/README.md

 This repository starts with the Quo Component Library used by Status-mobile.
 This project aims to make them reusable and improve them or extend them.
 Feel free to submit any suggestion/issue/PR to contribute.

+⚠️ This Project is not ready to be used ⚠️

 ## License

 This project remains under the [MPL-2.0](LICENSE.md) license.